jeicooper/inkandblood-game/README.md

 # INK AND BLOOD

 A 2D pixel roleplaying game about the life of Dr. Jose Rizal.
 Currently a work in progress.
-Made entirely from Java
+Made with native Java (no frameworks)

 Follows ryisnow's game tutorial project.